A Place to Heal,

 About Us

-Our outpatient clinic focuses on comprehensive care, recognizing that substance use rarely exists in isolation.
-We proudly offer evidence based medical treatments such as Methadone, Suboxone, and Naltrexone, supported by a team that delivers care with respect, empathy, and unwavering support.
+At our outpatient clinic, we take a comprehensive approach to care, recognizing that substance use rarely occurs in isolation.
+We proudly offer evidence-based medical treatments such as Methadone, Suboxone, and Naltrexone, supported by a team committed to providing care with empathy and respect.
 Every patient’s story is unique, and we are committed to meeting you wherever you are in your journey.

-All of our services are covered by OHIP, with no appointment or referral required.
+All of our services are covered by OHIP.
+We provide walk-in assessment with no appointment or referral needed.
 Whether you are seeking help for the first time or looking for ongoing support, our team is here to walk alongside you every step of the way.

 Substances We Specialize In